liquity/dev/README.md

 `liquidate(address _borrower)`: callable by anyone, attempts to liquidate the Trove of `_user`.
 Executes successfully if `_user`’s Trove meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the Trove's ICR < the system MCR).

-`liquidateTroves(uint n)`: callable by anyone, checks for under-collateralized Troves below MCR and liquidates up to `n`, starting from the Trove with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized Troves.
+`liquidateTroves(uint n)`: callable by anyone, checks for under-collateralized Troves below MCR and liquidates up to `n`, starting from the Trove with the lowest collateralization ratio; subject to gas constraints and the actual number of under-collateralized Troves.
 The gas costs of `liquidateTroves(uint n)` mainly depend on the number of Troves that are liquidated, and whether the Troves are offset against the Stability Pool or redistributed.
 For n=1, the gas costs per liquidated Trove are roughly between 240K-400K, for n=5 between 88K-113K, for n=10 between 78K-85K, and for n=40 between 66K-72K.

 `batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 Troves, the gas costs per liquidated Trove are roughly between 75K-83K, for a batch of 50 Troves between 54K-69K.

 `redeemCollateral(uint _LUSDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations,uint _maxFee)`: redeems `_LUSDamount` of stablecoins for ether from the system.
 Decreases the caller’s LUSD balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient LUSD to redeem.
 The number of Troves redeemed from is capped by `_maxIterations`.

-`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total LUSD debt.
+`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total LUSD debt.
 Returns 2^256 -1 if they have 0 debt.

 `getTroveOwnersCount()`: get the number of active Troves in the system.